riscv/riscv-docs-base-container-image/README.md

 ### Using a pre-built container image

-If if want to save time, you can easily [pull the latest image built from Docker Hub](https://hub.docker.com/repository/docker/riscvintl/riscv-docs-base-container-image/general) and skip the image building process.
+If want to save time, you can easily [pull the latest image built from Docker Hub](https://hub.docker.com/repository/docker/riscvintl/riscv-docs-base-container-image/general) and skip the image building process.
 This is a multi-arch image (available for x86_64 and arm - so you can run on Apple silicon for instance).
 Execute the following step to complete this task:

 > NOTE: this step assumes you already have Docker installed and configured.